 - Chicken or vegetable bouillon – Your choice!

 Step 3: Remove the husk and stem from your tomatillos and rinse.
-Cut into quarters and pulse in a blender or food processor until broken down into small chunks.
-Add the chile flesh and cilantro and pulse once more.
-This is where you decide what consistency you want for your sauce.
+Cut into quarters and place in a blender or food processor.

-Step 4: Pour the contents of the blender/food processor back into the saute pan.
+Step 5: Pour the contents of the blender/food processor back into the sauté pan.
 Add water, cumin, and bouillon and bring to a simmer until the sauce thickens, flavors have married and your desired consistency has been reached.

-Pour it all over whatever dish you’ve got going on in the oven right now or save it in an airtight container in the fridge for up to 10 days.
-If you want to freeze it, wait until it’s completely cooled and then keep it frozen for up to 6 months.
+Step 6: Pour it all over whatever dish you’ve got going on in the oven right now or save it for later!

 - Freeze in ice cube trays for easy access to small portions at a time.

-- Stock up on ingredients when they are in season make a double batch and freeze for later.
+- Stock up on ingredients when they are in season, make a double batch and freeze or can for later.

 You sure can.
 Fresh are always best, but canned tomatillos are easy to find at the grocery store and make a great substitute.